googleinterns/zetasql-lint/docs/checks.md

 ```

 ## keyword-identifier
-If the name of an identifier(column name, parameter name etc.) is also a SQL keyword.
-Change the name or use escape characters(`).
+Do not use ZetaSQL keywords as identifiers (aliases, function arguments, etc.).
+Change the name or escape with backticks (`).

 **Example**
 ```sql